oroinc/documentation/user/concept-guides/product-management/index.rst

 Simple vs Configurable Products
 -------------------------------

 In OroCommerce, products can be of two types, simple and configurable.
-The product type selected at the fist step of product creation in the back-office determines the way product information is used and managed in OroCommerce.
+The product type selected at the first step of product creation in the back-office determines the way product information is used and managed in OroCommerce.

 **Simple products** are physical items that exist in a basic, single variation.
 Their qualifiers, such as color or size, cannot be modified meaning customers cannot select the same product with slightly different characteristics.
 Simple products have a unique SKU and serve as ‘building blocks’ for configurable products.
 You can manage the inventory information and the price for a simple product.